The Riemannian curvature identities for the torsion connection on $Spin(7)$-manifold and generalized Ricci solitons

 The main purpose of this paper is to investigate the curvature properties of the torsion connection on 8-dimensional compact $Spin(7)$--manifolds.

-We observe in Theorem~\ref{closT} that a compact Spin(7)--manifold has closed torsion, $dT=0$, if and only if the Ricci tensor $Ric$ of the torsion connection $\sb$ is determined by the covariant derivative of the Lee form with the formula $Ric=-\frac76\sb\theta$ and in this case the exterior derivative of the Lee form belongs to the Lie algebra $spin(7)$, $d\theta\in spin(7)\cong\Lambda^2_{21}$.
+First, we observe the following \begin{thrm} Let $(M,\ph)$ be a compact $Spin(7)$--manifold.
+The torsion 3-form is closed, $dT=0$ if and only if the Ricci tensor $Ric$ of the Spin(7)-torsion connection is given by the following formula

-This helps to prove our first main result, \begin{thrm} Let $(M,\ph)$ be a compact $Spin(7)$--manifold with closed torsion, $dT=0$.
-The following conditions are equivalent: \begin{itemize} \item[a)] The Spin(7)-torsion connection is Ricci flat, $Ric=0$; \item[b)] The norm of the torsion is constant, $d||T||^2=0$; \item[c)] The Lee form is $\nabla$-parallel, $\sb\theta=0$; \item[d)] The Spin(7)-torsion connection has vanishing scalar curvature, $Scal=0$; \item[e)] The Riemannian scalar curvature is constant, $Scal^g=const.$; \item[f)] The Lee form is co-closed, $\delta\theta=0$. \end{itemize} In each of the six cases above the torsion is a harmonic 3-form. \end{thrm}

-We show in Theorem~\ref{inf} that any compact $Spin(7)$--manifold with closed torsion 3-form is a generalized gradient Ricci soliton and this condition is equivalent to a certain vector field to be parallel with respect to the Spin(7)-torsion connection.
-We also find out that this vector field is an infinitesimal authomorphism of the $Spin(7)$--strucure.
+In particular, the exterior derivative of the Lee form belongs to $\Lambda^2_{21}\cong spin(7)$ and $\delta T=\frac76d^{\sb}\theta$. \end{thrm} This helps to prove the next \begin{thrm} Let $(M,\ph)$ be a compact $Spin(7)$--manifold with closed torsion.
+Then the following conditions are equivalent: \begin{itemize} \item[a)] The Spin(7)-torsion connection is Ricci flat, $Ric=0$; \item[b)] The norm of the torsion is constant, $d||T||^2=0$; \item[c)] The Lee form is co-closed, $\delta\theta=0$; \item[d)] The Riemannian scalar curvature is constant, $Scal^g=const.$; \item[e)] The Spin(7)-torsion connection has vanishing scalar curvature, $Scal=0$; \item[f)] The Lee form is $\nabla$-parallel, $\sb\theta=0$; \end{itemize} In each of the six cases above the torsion is a harmonic 3-form. \end{thrm} We show in Theorem~\ref{inf} that any compact $Spin(7)$--manifold with closed torsion 3-form is a generalized gradient Ricci soliton and this condition is equivalent to a certain vector field to be parallel with respect to the $Spin(7)$--torsion connection.
+We also find out that this vector field is an infinitesimal automorphism of the $Spin(7)$--structure.

-Studying the curvature properties of the $Spin(7)$--torsion connection, we find necessary conditions the torsion 3-form to be closed and harmonic in the compact case, \begin{thrm} Let $(M,\ph)$ be a compact $Spin(7)$--manifold and the exterior derivative of the Lee form lies in the Lie algbra $spin(7)$, $d\theta\in spin(7)$.
+Studying the curvature properties of the $Spin(7)$--torsion connection, we find necessary conditions the torsion 3-form to be closed and harmonic in the compact case, \begin{thrm} Let $(M,\ph)$ be a compact $Spin(7)$--manifold and the exterior derivative of the Lee form lies in the Lie algebra $spin(7)$.

 The Spin(7)-torsion connection $\sb$ has curvature $R \in S^2\Lambda^2$ with vanishing Ricci tensor,

 if and only if the torsion 3-form $T$ is parallel with respest to the Levi-Civita connection, $\LC T=0$.